Lady Jean Cochrane: Personal life

 Lady Jean was the fourth child to Winifred and Douglas Cochrane, who spent most of her youth at Gwrych Castle.

 She was a keen sportswoman who was particularly fond of golf.

 On 19 October 1914 she married Lord Herbert Hervey with whom, produced a son; Victor Hervey, 6th Marquess of Bristol, his godmother was the Spanish Queen Victoria Eugenie of Battenberg.

 In 1932, after lady Jean discovered that her husband was having an affair at their Portman Square apartment, she filed for divorce on grounds of adultery and in July of that same year, the divorce was granted without Herbert contesting.
 The Portsmouth Evening News's divorce section, stated "Lady Jean complained of her husband's association with other women shortly after they were married, and differences arose".

 In December 1933, Cochrane remarried at a London register office to a Captain Peter Macdonald.
 Macdonald, later knighted, was a Conservative politician for the Isle of Wight which Jean helped him in his work.

-She died in 1955 at the age of 67.
+Late on a Monday night, which was the 3rd of January, 1955 Jean suffered a heart-attack whilst being treated at Kilmarnock Infirmary for bronchitis, a telegram was sent to her husband to London informing him of her condition, as soon as he learned about her, he travelled to Scotland to see her, however, there was a storm that prevented him from reaching her in time.
+She died at the age of 67.

+Her funeral was held at St Paul's Church, Knightsbridge on 10 January and was later cremated at Golders Green Crematorium.